NodeJS

 More Advanced Example: Delayed Task Loop Using Promises

-You can also create a custom delay function using setInterval with Promise and async/await.
+You can also create a delay function using Promises, which works perfectly with async/await.

 Javascript:-